Red Blood Cell Inclusion Bodies

 Causes of H Inclusions in Hb H Disease

-Hb H disease itself is the cause of these inclusions.
+Hb H disease itself is the cause of these inclusion bodies.
 It arises due to a genetic condition where there’s a deficiency in alpha-globin production.
-This imbalance leads to the formation of excess beta globin tetramers (Hb H) that precipitate and form inclusions within RBCs.
+This imbalance leads to the formation of excess beta globin tetramers (Hb H) that precipitate and form inclusion bodies within RBCs.

 Parasites